BookDevourerDavi/BookDevourerDavi/README.md

 ## About Me

-I am a developer obscessed about technology and programming, currently a high school student.
+I am a beginner programmer obscessed about technology, currently a high school student.
 I love exploring new programming languages and working on challenging projects.

 - 🌱 I’m currently learning: Javascript Basics
 - 👯 I’m looking to collaborate on: Mobile or Desktop app Development